What is FCPMT?

 - This certification is valid for a three-year period.

 - Requires 15 Continuing Education Units (CEUs) to maintain this certification.
+(As of July 1, 2026, the renewal fee will be $70 for FNGLA members and $105 for nonmembers.)

 This certification DOES NOT replace required licensing by the state to be able to spray.
 It is designed to provide industry professionals with the ability to recognize pests and damage and report their findings.
 Proper applicator licensing as required by law needs to be obtained.